shubhwebkul/vue-cli/README.md

 ### Introduction

-[Encora test](https://www.encora.com) This is a test repository which is a SPA built using Vue.js CLI.
+This is a test repository which is a SPA built using Vue.js CLI.
 It uses Vuex, Vue Router and bootstrapvue to make this repository much powerful.

 **For Developers**:
 This repository uses local-storage to store current user and added product